thesephist/eliza/README.md

 ## Implementation

 This Ink implementation of Eliza is based on MIT-licensed open-source implementations at [jezhiggins/eliza.py](https://github.com/jezhiggins/eliza.py) and [wadetb/eliza](https://github.com/wadetb/eliza), with tweaks from the [original 1966 paper on ELIZA's design](https://cse.buffalo.edu/~rapaport/572/S02/weizenbaum.eliza.1966.pdf).
-Eliza references a script, kept in the repository as [`script.txt](script.txt), to generate responses.
-The script followes a well specified format that feels like a domain-specific regular expression, so other scripts may be added to Eliza to modify its behavior.
+Eliza references a script, kept in the repository as [`script.txt`](script.txt), to generate responses.
+The script follows a format that feels like a domain-specific regular expression, so other scripts may be added to Eliza to modify its behavior.

-Eliza is implemented as both a command-line app running on the native Ink interpreter, and as a [web app](https://eliza.dotink.co/), by compiling the Eliza library down to JavaScript.

 ### Isomorphic Ink in the real world

-Eliza's core algorithm is implemented in _isomorphic Ink_ code that can run both natively and in the browser, which makes Eliza the first real-world Ink application that runs on both environments with the same codebase.
+Eliza's core algorithm is implemented in _isomorphic Ink_ code that can run both natively and in the browser, which makes Eliza the _first real-world Ink application that runs on both environments with the same codebase_.

 On the client, the [`eliza.ink`](lib/eliza.ink) library is loaded by [`main.ink`](main.ink) and run in a simple read-print loop.